Towards Very Low-Cost Iterative Prototyping for Fully Printable Dexterous Soft Robotic Hands: Related Work

 \subsection{Fabrication and Additive Manufacturing}

-Fabricating soft robot hands typically requires a time-consuming multi-step fabrication process that involves mold making, casting, curing and support removal \cite{pneuflex_tutorial,king2018design}.
-However, widespread adoption of rapid prototyping techniques has significantly accelerated and simplified the process of designing and fabricating soft robots in recent years.
-3D printing has been used to directly print molds for casting soft materials such as silicone rubber or polyurethane foam \cite{pneuflex_tutorial,king2018design,Abondance2020Dexterous}, and additionally the development of printable soft materials has enabled researchers to directly print soft actuators and embedded sensors in one single manufacturing step \cite{Bruyas2014Combining,MacCurdy2016Printable,Shih2019Design,zhang2021bioinspired}.
-More recently, advances in multi-material additive manufacturing technology have further promoted the development of a new class of fully printable soft robots \cite{zhou20213d,MacCurdy2016Printable,wehner2016integrated}.
+Widespread adoption of rapid prototyping techniques has significantly accelerated and simplified the process of designing and fabricating soft robots in recent years.
+3D printing has been used to directly print molds for casting soft materials such as silicone rubber or polyurethane foam \cite{pneuflex_tutorial,king2018design,Abondance2020Dexterous}, and the development of printable soft materials has enabled researchers to directly print soft actuators and embedded sensors in one single manufacturing step \cite{Bruyas2014Combining,MacCurdy2016Printable,Shih2019Design,zhang2021bioinspired}.
+More recently, advances in multi-material additive manufacturing technology have further promoted the development of a new class of fully printable soft robots \cite{zhou20213d,MacCurdy2016Printable,wehner2016integrated,hussain2020Design}.
 For example, Hubbard et. al \cite{hubbard2021fully} directly embed complex fluidic circuitry for pneumatic actuation of a soft robotic hand.
 Despite these recent advances that greatly reduce or eliminate the need for robot assembly, multi-step post-processing of the printed parts is often still required \cite{wehner2016integrated,hubbard2021fully}.
 In addition, current approaches are prohibitively costly, relying on ink-jet deposition (PolyJet) printing technology costing tens of thousands of dollars \cite{3dprinterpricelist}.

 Our work is most similar to that of Zhou et. al \cite{zhou20213d}, who used low-cost FDM printers to print a tendon-driven upper-limb soft prosthetic that is lightweight and requires minimal assembly.
 However, given the application, their design process was driven primarily by matching human anatomy and restoring upper-limb functionality as opposed to more general task-based customization.
 Our work thus generalizes the fabrication approach of Zhou et. al \cite{zhou20213d} through the augmentation of an iterative prototyping framework and multi-material manufacturing, providing a more robust framework for arbitrary soft manipulator design objectives.